Novel Modelling and Control Strategies for a Steam Boiler under Fast Load Dynamics: Spatial Discretisation and Homogeneous Mixing in the Risers

 \section{Spatial Discretisation and Homogeneous Mixing in the Risers}

-In this section, the model of the risers will be expanded to account for the spatial distribution of the boiling process.
+In this section, the model of the risers will be embellished to account for spatial distribution of the boiling process.
 An additional assumption will be introduced which allows separation of the expressions for~$f_s$ and~$f_w$ in the model.